Fernando Vega (footballer, born 1984): Club career

-Born in Arahal, Province of Seville, Vega started his career with Sevilla FC, playing two full seasons for its B team in the Segunda División B. In 2005–06 he represented modest Lorca Deportiva CF in the Segunda División, with the side eventually finishing fifth but being relegated the campaign after his departure.
+Born in Arahal, Province of Seville, Vega started his career with Sevilla FC, playing two full seasons for its B team in the Segunda División B. In 2005–06 he represented modest Lorca Deportiva CF in the Segunda División, with the side finishing fifth but being relegated the campaign after his departure.

-Vega joined Real Betis in July 2006 on a free transfer, and eventually became first choice at the Andalusia club in his first season after ousting veteran Enrique Romero.
+Vega joined Real Betis in July 2006 on a free transfer, and eventually became first choice at the Andalusia club in his first season after beating competition from veteran Enrique Romero.
 He appeared in 31 La Liga matches apiece the following two years, and his team would be relegated in the second; he made his debut in the Spanish top flight on 26 August 2006, coming on as a late substitute in a 2–1 away loss against Valencia CF.

 On 31 August 2011, after participating in only six league games (out of 42) as the Verdiblancos returned to the top division after a two-year absence, Vega was released even though he had a contract running until June 2014.
 In early January 2012, following an unsuccessful trial with England's Portsmouth, he signed for neighbouring Recreativo de Huelva of the second tier.

-On 31 August 2015, after suffering relegation with Recre, Vega moved to CD Lugo also in division two.
+On 31 August 2015, having suffered relegation with Recre, Vega moved to CD Lugo also in the second division.